 This activity asks students to think carefully about how they describe places and things.
 There is also a little surprise at the end the activity.

 Students write a short story; probably 2-4 paragraphs.
 The aim of the assignment is to write detailed descriptions of places and things.

 Explain that there are a couple of rules.
 This is a time-limited writing activity.
 Students have 10 minutes to write a short story about an adventure.
 In this story, students include 4 things in detail:

 - a barrier

 Writing Activity Step 3 Create

 Now the surprise.
 Tell students that the 4 things in the story possess special powers.
 Each thing tells us about a different part of the writer’s character.
 This part works best with a partner.

 - How did you describe the woods?

-- How did you describe the water?
+- Could you describe the water?

-- How did you describe the key?
+- What words did you use to describe the key?